mailsac/mailsac-examples/services/email_capture/email_capture.rst

 - All email sent will be public (Unless sent to a :ref:`custom domain
   <doc_custom_domains>` or configured to be
   :ref:`private <sec_private_captured_email>`)
-- Each message sent will count as an API call
+- Each message sent will count as an Operation (Op)

 Email Capture Use Cases
 -----------------------